 If learning cannot be applied to any of the categories listed in the dropdown, Regulated Members are given the option of selecting “Other”.

-Once a Learning Activity category has been selected, the programming will display the data elements required to validate the learning.
-These data elements are referred to as documentation requirements.
+Once a Learning Activity category has been selected, the online programming will display the data elements required to validate the learning.
+These data elements are referred to as the documentation requirements.

 Documentation requirements include:

 - Nature of Resource: Record the most appropriate type/category of resource that best relates to the activity.
 For example: textbook, procedure, workshop, conference.